hucker/splint/README.md

 Splint is just a name that sounds cool.
 When I started this I thought system-lint.

+## TOX

+The current code base is passes all tests under 3.10, 3.11, 3.12.  `Splint` is not yet passing tests on 3.13...mostly because the pip install process fails on M1 mac.

 ## TODO

 1. Make pip installable.
 2. Fix issue with module having the same name.
 3. By function scoring
-4. Make non-toy showing pdf/excel/csv integration
+4. Make non-toy demo pdf/excel/csv integration for testing "project management" use cases.